 There are three orders of the class Mammalia: monotremes, marsupials, and placental mammals.
 Monotremes are the only mammals that lay eggs.
 There are only two egg-laying mammals on the planet.

 What are Monotremes?

 The duck-billed platypus (Ornithorhynchus anatinus) is an egg-laying semiaquatic mammal native to Tasmania and the neighboring areas of eastern Australia.
 The female platypus digs a hole in the ground and lays her eggs.
-Most of these animals are found close aquatic environments, and as soon as the eggs hatch, the hatchlings are introduced to water where they feed on insects, larvae, and small organisms.
+Most of these animals are found close to aquatic environments, and as soon as the eggs hatch, the hatchlings are introduced to the water where they feed on insects, larvae, and small organisms.
 The male platypus assumes the role of protecting the female and the newborn by releasing a powerful toxin capable of killing a human when threatened.

 There are four species of echidna.
 They belong to the Tachyglossidae family of the class Monotremata.
 These animals are characterized by a spiny coat, rudimentary tail, clawed feet, toothless jaws, short legs, and a long and sticky tongue.
 Echidnas resemble a spiky ball because of the sharp spines on their back.
 The female echidna lays a leathery-shelled egg into her pouch, which hatches after 11 days.
 The hatchling is as small as a dime and stays in the pouch for several weeks while feeding on the mother’s milk.
 After seven weeks, the baby begins to develop spines which irritate the mother who forces her out of the pouch.
 They feed on insects, especially termites and worms.
 They lack teeth and therefore break down food by grinding it between the lower and upper jaw.